Skip to main content

 Codex CLI

-Codex CLI supports custom model providers in ~/.codex/config.toml, including custom base URLs, API key env vars, and static HTTP headers — making it a natural fit for the Room Proxy.
+Codex CLI supports custom model providers in ~/.codex/config.toml, including custom base URLs and API key env vars — making it a natural fit for the MeshAgent LLM Proxy.

 brew install openai-codex